Migrating from Apple PDFKit

 - (BOOL)renderPageAtIndex:(PSPDFPageIndex)pageIndex context:(nonnull CGContextRef)context size:(CGSize)size clippedToRect:(CGRect)clipRect annotations:(nullable NSArray<PSPDFAnnotation *> *)annotations options:(nullable PSPDFRenderOptions *)options error:(NSError *_Nullable *_Nullable)error;

-For more information on advanced rendering, please consult the API reference for these classes, along with our PSPDFKit Catalog example project.
+For more information on advanced rendering, consult the API Reference for these classes, along with our PSPDFKit Catalog example project.
 See the Example Projects guide for more details.

 Basic User Interface